-While student teaching, each student will also be collecting evidence for his/her portfolio to demonstrate he/she has satisfactorily met the MN standards of effective practice.
+While student teaching, each student will also be collecting evidence for their portfolio to demonstrate they have satisfactorily met the MN standards of effective practice.
 The required models of evidence and other pertinent information concerning the portfolio are described in the Portfolio Handbook.